-I like to focus on the nutrients and behaviours that our bodies and brains need in order to function to their best.
-I don’t believe in calorie counting or restrictive diets.
-Nutrition is not about dieting and deprivation.
-Great nutrition is about living life to the fullest and being the best version of ourselves that we can possibly be.
+I like to focus on the nutrients and behaviours that out bodies and brains need in order to function to their best.
+Great nutrition is about nourishing body and mind, living life to the fullest, and being the best version of ourselves that we can possibly be.

 I am a BANT Registered Nutritionist (British Association for Nutrition and Lifestyle Medicine), and Nutritional Therapist accredited by the Complementary National Healthcare Council (CNHC); an accredited register approved by the Professional Standards Authority for Health and Social Care.
 As a Registered Nutritional Therapist, I am bound by the strict codes of conduct and professionalism determined by these bodies.

 I studied for four years with the renowned Institute for Optimum Nutrition in London, gaining my Diploma in Nutritional Therapy.
 I am trained to degree level equivalent (level 6) in the Application of Nutritional Therapy in Clinical Practice.

 I have undertaken post graduate training in Nutrigenomics (Nutrigenetics), “Nutrigenomics from a Functional Medicine Perspective;” a course accredited by the Nutritional Therapy Education Commission (NTEC).
 I have also undertaken extensive training with The National Centre for Eating Disorders (NCFED), courses are accredited by The British Psychological Society (BPS).

 As of September 2020 I am studying part-time for my Masters degree in Personalised Nutrition.